Patchipulusu-Gayathri-Asritha06/Simon-Says-Game/README.md

 # Simon-Says-Game

-Simon Says Game 🎮
+Simon Says Game 🎮<br>
 A simple Simon Says memory game built using HTML, CSS, and JavaScript.
-Test your memory skills by following the sequence of colors and see how far you can go! 🚀
+Test your memory skills by following the sequence of colors and see how far you can go! 🚀<br>

-🛠 Features
+🛠 Features<br>
-✅ Interactive UI with four colored buttons
+✅ Interactive UI with four colored buttons<br>
-✅ Dynamic difficulty increase with each correct sequence ✅ High Score tracking
+✅ Dynamic difficulty increase with each correct sequence<br>
+✅ High Score tracking<br>
-✅ Keyboard and mouse interaction
+✅ Keyboard and mouse interaction<br>
-✅ Fun and engaging animations
+✅ Fun and engaging animations<br>

-📌 How to Play?
+📌 How to Play?<br>
-1️⃣ Press any key to start the game.
+1️⃣ Press any key to start the game.<br>
-2️⃣ Follow the pattern of flashing buttons.
+2️⃣ Follow the pattern of flashing buttons.<br>
-3️⃣ Click the buttons in the same order as shown.
+3️⃣ Click the buttons in the same order as shown.<br>
-4️⃣ If you get the sequence right, the game moves to the next level! 🎉 5️⃣ If you make a mistake, the game ends, and you can restart by pressing any key.
+4️⃣ If you get the sequence right, the game moves to the next level! 🎉<br>
+5️⃣ If you make a mistake, the game ends, and you can restart by pressing any key.<br>

-🚀 Technologies Used
+🚀 Technologies Used<br>
-HTML – For structure
+HTML – For structure<br>
-CSS – For styling and animations
+CSS – For styling and animations<br>
-JavaScript – For game logic and interactions
+JavaScript – For game logic and interactions<br>

-📂 File Structure
+📂 File Structure<br>
-graphql
-Copy
-Edit
-📦 simon-says-game
+📦 simon-says-game <br>
- ┣ 📜 index.html       # Main HTML file
+ ┣ 📜 index.html       # Main HTML file <br>
- ┣ 📜 style.css        # Styling and animations
+ ┣ 📜 style.css        # Styling and animations  <br>
- ┗ 📜 app.js          # Game logic
+ ┗ 📜 app.js          # Game logic  <br>

-📌 Future Enhancements
+📌 Future Enhancements<br>
-✨ Add sound effects for button clicks
+✨ Add sound effects for button clicks<br>
-✨ Implement a difficulty mode (Easy, Medium, Hard)
+✨ Implement a difficulty mode (Easy, Medium, Hard)<br>
-✨ Create a leaderboard to track the highest scores
+✨ Create a leaderboard to track the highest scores<br>